Let’s get to the basics, shall we?

-Unfortunately for Selenium though, a lot has changed since then.
+Unfortunately for Selenium, though, a lot has changed since then.
 HTML is being used differently now – mainly to position elements on the screen, often with a large combination of nested divs.

 Selenium Webdriver encourages its users to stick to XPath locators by design.
-This approach worked well a decade ago, when pages had rather simple structure, but it doesn’t quite work anymore.
-Nowadays pages have insanely complex barely-human-readable structures, and even more so, these structures are constantly changing.
+This approach worked well a decade ago, when pages had a rather simple structure, but it doesn’t quite work anymore.
+Nowadays, pages have insanely complex barely-human-readable structures, and even more so, these structures are constantly changing.
 HTML was not designed to render fancy UI we do now.
 It is impossible to rely on any technical information like XPaths to make a reference to elements stable enough in an actively developed application.
 And things like ids and data-test-ids are not really working for list and table elements.
 I’m not even talking about the lack of ids at all in React.